|

 the daughter of Humbert III, count of Maurienne (Savoy),

-which would have meant lots of lands for John.
+which would mean lots of lands for John.
 Unfortunately for

 John, the marriage proposal didn't sit right with John's elder